pushkar-hue/EY-Automotive/readme.md

-# Automotive Predictive Maintenance Agent
+# AutoNexus AI: The Autonomous Service Ecosystem

-Welcome to the 'Automove [Hero + M&M]' hackathon project!
+**Welcome to our submission for the 'Automove [Hero + M&M]' Hackathon!**

-This repository contains the **Master Orchestrator** for our agentic AI system.
-Its job is to coordinate multiple "worker" agents to predict vehicle failures, talk to customers, and schedule maintenance, all while feeding insights back to manufacturing.
+AutoNexus AI is not just a predictive maintenance tool; it's an autonomous, agentic AI system designed to manage the entire vehicle service lifecycle.
+It acts as a "Master Agent" that orchestrates multiple worker agents to predict failures, proactively engage customers, manage service center operations, and provide a real-time feedback loop to manufacturing.

 ```mermaid
 graph TD;